betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 - Institute nightly builds with the newest releases of dependencies.

 Dependency management is a complicated issue best handled by specialized software, often referred to as "package managers."
-Choices for this software range from operating system wide (e.g., Aptitude for Ubuntu and Homebrew for MacOS) to language specific (e.g., PyPI for Python and Conan for C++).
-In the context of MPCI/CD it does not matter what dependency management software is used.
+Choices for this software range from operating system-wide (e.g., Aptitude for Ubuntu and Homebrew for MacOS) to language-specific (e.g., PyPI for Python and Conan for C++).
+In the context of MPCI/CD, it does not matter what dependency management software is used.
 What matters is that such software is used instead of trying to directly manage dependencies in the CI/CD pipelines, i.e., the pipeline should be implemented in terms of the dependency management software.

 CI/CD pipelines will need to pull dependencies automatically, frequently, and asynchronously.
-Pinning versions ensures that pipelines always use the same dependency version, thus avoiding hard to debug problems caused by changing versions.
+Pinning versions ensures that pipelines always use the same dependency version, thus avoiding hard-to-debug problems caused by changing versions.
 Related is the idea of instituting nightly builds with bleeding edge dependencies.
 The goal of such builds is to discover when upstream changes are breaking your software.
 This is particularly important in modular ecosystems where downstream developers are creating plugins or apps.
 In this